2020 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Partner at Barnes & Thornburg

-Joseph is a partner at Barnes & Thornburg, focusing on complex commercial litigation and e-discovery.
-He has extensive experience advising clients on e-discovery strategies, data preservation, and information governance.
-Joseph is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1) and has contributed to various publications on e-discovery best practices.
+Joseph is a partner at Barnes & Thornburg, where he focuses on complex commercial litigation and e-discovery.
+He has extensive experience advising clients on e-discovery strategies, data preservation, and compliance with legal and regulatory requirements.
+Joseph is a frequent speaker and author on e-discovery topics and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Julia Brickell